aaron-grau/curic/rails/projects/art_share_api/README.md

 For instance, when an artwork or user is removed from the database, we don't want their associated comments to persist.

 Before moving on test that these associations work.
-If you haven't already, add some users, artworks, and comments into your seed file.
-This way whenever you drop your database you can easily re-seed it.
-Now jump into the Rails console and make sure your associations return the proper data.

 Once we know our table and model have been set up correctly, it's time to make our controller.
-The `comments` controller should have `create`, `destroy`, and `index` actions.
+The `CommentsController` should have `create`, `destroy`, and `index` actions.

 In order to retrieve comments for an artwork or a user we want our `index` action